GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 He who throws dirt is losing ground.
+> 🥠 Your pet is planning to eat you.

 ### Where you can find me